2008 Hart District Council election: Campaign

-Election result
+Election results

 The results saw the council remain with no party having a majority, but with the Conservatives gaining 2 seats to hold 17 of the 35 seats.
 Both Conservative gains came from the Liberal Democrats, taking Fleet Courtmoor by 391 votes and Fleet Pondtail by 493 votes.
 The Conservatives won 60% of the vote and claimed a mandate to take control of the council.
 However the 2 independents held the balance of power between the Conservatives and the Liberal Democrat/Community Campaign (Hart) alliance.
 Overall turnout in the election was 36.9%.

 At the annual council meeting after the election the Conservatives took control of the council.
 Their leader Ken Crookes won 18 votes compared to 17 for Liberal Democrat leader David Neighbour, with 1 of the 2 independents, Susan Band, backing the Conservatives.
 The other independent, Denis Gotel, and the Community Campaign (Hart) backed the Liberal Democrat leader.
 As a result, the council cabinet was made up of all Conservatives, except for independent Susan Band who would continue to be responsible for housing and health.